The Gilded Age Mansions Of Newport Are Dressed Up For The Holidays Each Year!

 The fire code for Newport County says that they can’t use live trees in the stately homes because of the fire hazard, so synthetic trees are used with real plants woven in.
 Featured among the three houses are poinsettias, lilies, azaleas as well as paperwhites, amaryllis, and mini-evergreens to give it that holiday smell.

-Donahue says that the art and architecture of the house are taken into account when planning the holiday decor.
+Donahue says that the art and architecture of the houses are taken into account when planning the holiday decor.

 “Take Marble House for example.
 The Gothic Room has a tree that has all Gothic and Renaissance-inspired ornaments on it.
 The ballroom of Marble House is almost completely gilded, so we have a gilded tree—we want to enhance the quality of the tour guests take when they visit the mansions.”